gansixeneh/FROG-2.0/wikidata-chat/README.md

 ```
 GEMINI_API_KEY=your_gemini_api_key_here
-ALWAYS_USE_GENERATE_SPARQL=false
 ```

 Configuration options:
 - `GEMINI_API_KEY`: Required.
 Your Google Gemini API key.
-- `ALWAYS_USE_GENERATE_SPARQL`: Optional (default: false).
-When set to "true", the agent will always use SPARQL generation for all queries, bypassing the verbalization approach.

 Run the migrations to set up the database: